brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 Lake Te Anau is the south island's largest lake.
 The small town of Te Anau on its banks is known as the gateway to Fjordland, well located for all the nearby hikes.
 I found a nice hostel in the town and spent the days driving south to Manapouri for the lakeside cliff walk, east to see the Takitimu Mountains and north for the Knobs Flat Waterfall walk.

 The weather was ideal for exploring the sights and food of Te Anau itself, even taking my first rest day!
-This was a great base for our few days in Fjordland, seeing huge changes instantly when you drive deeper.
+This was a good base for heading further into Fjordland too, seeing huge changes instantly when you drive deeper.
 Also seeing the Kea's; New Zealand's large parrots who try their hardest to steal food, even through a car!

 ![]({{site.baseurl}}/images/nz2.webp)

 #### Fjordland National Park

 New Zealand's largest national park is centred around the 14 fjords of Southland.
 These fjords formed through repeated freezing and melting of glaciers, carving deep valleys that extend to the sea.
-The one road that passes through them is out of this world and we stopped at all the main hikes on route.
+The one road that passes through them is out of this world and I stopped at all the main hikes on route.

 Lake Howden & Lake Gunn were short but unique, and I loved Key Summit which got high enough to overlook the whole area.
-The best hike was definitely to Lake Marian, which is hidden deep in the mountains.
+The best hike was to Lake Marian, which is hidden deep in the mountains.
 Fog rolls slowly over snowy peaks that look like Everest, and there's a serenity in the air.
+This area is full of amazing hikes.

 ![]({{site.baseurl}}/images/nz29.webp)

 #### Milford Sound

-At the end of the Fjordland road, is a long tunnel that reveals the 8th wonder of the world.
+At the end of the Fjordland road, is a long tunnel that reveals New Zealand's 8th wonder of the world.
 Milford Sound is the largest of the fjords, full of huge cliffs and islands.
 It rains almost every day, totalling 8,000mm per year (Ireland averages 1,000mm per year!).
 This forms huge waterfalls and a rolling fog that makes the stillness seem eerie.
 You can't feel them, but sensors monitor at least ten minor earthquakes per day.
 This place is truly wild.

 The boat trip around Milford Sound was unbelievable.
 A constant layer of rain and mineral runoff leaves the sea water extra dark.
 This and the perfectly flat side walls make whales think it's deeper than it is, allowing you to find them alongside the dolphins, seals and penguins.
 After going to the ocean and back we docked at a natural aquarium, down to a ten meter deep glass room where you watch fish swim amongst rare black coral (which is bright white when alive).
 This is one of the top attractions of the whole country and not something to miss.